data-science-hub/data-science-hub.github.io/guidelines.md

 As a second alternative, [dokieli](https://github.com/linkeddata/dokieli) is a client-side editor for decentralized article publishing in HTML+RDFa, annotations and social interactions, compliant with the [Linked Research](https://linkedresearch.org/) initiative.
 There are a variety of [examples in the wild](https://github.com/linkeddata/dokieli/wiki#examples-in-the-wild), including the [LNCS](https://dokie.li/lncs-splnproc) and [ACM](https://dokie.li/acm-sigproc-sp) author guidelines as templates.

-Finally, as a third alternative, the [Authorea](https://www.authorea.com) platform is at the moment probably the easiest way to write and export papers in HTML.
-We are also working on supporting direct submission to our journal from within that platform.

 ##### Papers in Word or LaTeX

 We prefer HTML, but we also accept submissions in Word or LaTeX.
-In that case, please use the [official templates by IOS Press](http://www.iospress.nl/service/authors/latex-and-word-tools-for-book-authors/).
+In that case, please use the [official templates by IOS Press](https://vtex-soft.github.io/texsupport.iospress-ds/).

 ##### Semantic Publishing